stevej763/next-blog/_posts/solid-single-responsibility-principle.md

   url: "/assets/blog/solid-srp/cover.jpg"
 ---

 The SOLID principles are nothing new.
 Introduced by Uncle Bob back in 2000, there are more articles than I can count out there on the topic, not to mention the books by the man himself.
 However, every post brings a different perspective and it seemed like a good place to start for a series of posts on this website.
-For this article, I am going to begin with the first of the five principles - The Single Responsibility Principle
+For this article, I am going to begin with the first of the five principles - The Single Responsibility Principle.

 ## Overview